27 Mind Blowing Side Dishes for Steak

 Butter Garlic Mushrooms

-The beauty of this recipe is how easy and quick it is to make.
+The beauty of this recipe is that it is easy and quick to make.
 All you need is a few ingredients and a grill or a smoker.

 Another great thing is that you can either go with the classic white button mushrooms or experiment with other mushroom types or even their combinations.